fabbox/ArchWiki-Viewer/README.md

 To provide you these options, the application also saves your settings in the database.

-Obviously, no content of this database is transmitted (except the url during an update of a page).
+Obviously, no content of this database is transmitted/share (except the url during an update of an article).

 To prevent security issue, an effort was made to disable login possibility.
-Please report bug to fbox.dev@gmail.com.
+Please report bug to <fbox.dev@gmail.com>.

 Disclaimer
 ----------